1991 Houston Astros season: Performance overview

 For the first and only time during the era in which The Sporting News recognized one Rookie of the Year each for one position player and one pitcher in the each league, both NL awards went to Astros: Bagwell and to left-hander Al Osuna.
-Bagwell became the fourth rookie to win for positions players, following Joe Morgan (1965), Greg Gross (1974), and Jeffrey Leonard (1979).
+Bagwell became the fourth rookie to win for position players, following Joe Morgan (1965), Greg Gross (1974), and Jeffrey Leonard (1979).
 Meanhile, Osuna became the second Astros pitcher to win the award, following Tom Griffin in 1969, amounting to six total Astros who had won The Sporting News rookie award.

 After four occasions prior to the 1991 seasons in which The Sporting News had recognized Astros players with their Rookie of the Year Award, Bagwell also became Houston's first-ever NL Rookie of the Year Award, as voted by the Baseball Writers' Association of America (BBWAA).